The Other Semi-Final

 It was 3 years since the first all-Merseyside final, the first in the then 105 final history of the cup.
 All of us had been at Wembley for that Cup final.
 And now here we were again on the verge of another possible all-Merseyside final.
 We wanted them to win their semi so we could cheer on Everton beating them in the final.
 Unlike the last time.
 They presumably wanted us to win our semi so Everton would again be a scalp on their way to another double.

 We made plans to meet up back in Liverpool after our games, win or lose.
-Everton’s game was 100 miles south in Villa Park, and Liverpool’s 85 miles away in Sheffield.
+Everton’s game was 100 miles south in Villa Park, and Liverpool’s 85 miles away to the east in Sheffield.
 The plan of course was that Everton and Liverpool would both win, and we’d then celebrate together as we anticipated the final.
-This was ambitious because the course of a game can easily leave you with no desire to meet up with anybody, least of all your closest rivals.
+This was ambitious because the course of a game can easily leave you with no desire to meet up with anybody afterwards, least of all your closest rivals.

 The Saturday morning was sunny.
 With both teams in semi-finals, the whole city was buzzing.
 Every programme on the radio was in party mode.
 Special.